31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Fish and Forest Observation Garden

-5 Spectacular Natural Spots in Nikko City
+5 Natural Spots in Nikko City

 Ryuzu Falls